I’ve just been perusing through a couple of “How to sell your house” guides, and I think I’ve just lost the will to live. Two words: Total junk.

 Common question, and I totally get it.

-Putting their insanely high costs for their services aside, estate agents have scorned much of society with their greasy personality and snake-oil sales tactics, so it’s not surprising that many are looking for alternative solutions.
+Putting their insanely high and gut-wrenching fees aside, estate agents have scorned society with their greasy personality and snake-oil sales tactics, so it’s not surprising that many are looking for alternative solutions.

-Ok, so let me answer the question directly first: yes, you can market and sell your property anyhow you wish, even without an agent.
-Whether that be through social media, word of mouth, local newspapers and/or pin boards in your local corner and grocery stores.
-However, I’d have to say that those methods are probably the least effective means in this digital day in age.
-Dinosaur tactics, if you will!
+Ok, so let me answer the question at hand: you do not need an estate agent to sell your property.
+You can market and sell your property anyhow you wish, even without an agent.
+Whether that be through social media, word of mouth, local newspapers and/or pin boards in your local corner-shop and grocery stores.

 Online Vs Highstreet Agent